marixel/jina-vault2/! chapter 5.md

 			- passed directly to protein receiver in thylakoid membrane
 			- other pigments in chloroplast able to pass excited electrons to *chlorophyll a*
 		- electron transferred through a series of proteins in thylakoid membrane (gives off energy at each step bc of these transfers)
+			- in thylakoid membrane, light-harvesting complexes called **photosystems**![[Pasted image 20230810085540.png]]
+				- inside photosystem = reaction center (where light-driven reactions of photosynthesis begin) (remember that not all of photosynthesis' reactions are light-driven, robin hill's experiment)
+				- excited electron from *chlorophyll a* in reaction center passed onto protein acceptor, *reducing* the acceptor (more negative)
+				- proteins arranged within thylakoid membrane to accept + pass energized electrons through a series of redox reactions, giving off energy at each step (which is then used to create ATP!)
 ## 5.3: The Light Reactions
 - ### 5.3.1: The Light Reactions: An Introduction
 - ### 5.3.2: Photosystem 1